 We are a grassroots movement.
 HEMP only grows when YOU talk to YOUR friends about our cause.
 After all: YOUR friends are, more than likely, OUR sort of people!

 SO PLEASE NETWORK HEMP.
 The more we get online, and in the papers, and in the public square, and talk HEMP, and be informed about HEMP, and write, sing and paint about HEMP, then the sooner the WEED will be FREE.

 FIND YOUR STATE & LOCAL BRANCH ON FACEBOOK & ATTEND A MEETING.

-HEMP is funded entirely by small donations from our supporters.
+The HEMP Party is funded entirely by small donations from our supporters.
 HEMP is what YOU make it!
 YOU donate money, time, skill, energy and enthusiasm.

 YOU lend the movement your houses and your hospitality.
 We are a genuine grassroots movement.
 We are not politicians or professional agitators.
 We are not rich lobbyists or comfortable bureaucrats.
 HEMP has no paid employees, or property, or assets.
 Rather, HEMP is focused on an issue whose time has come: and we have YOU and the majority of Aussies on our side.